 What do you do in real life?

 I’m editor of Student Edge, where I am also head critic (of film, music and, increasingly, Kanye West sermons).
-I regularly contribute to The Guardian and Junkee.
+I regularly contribute to The Guardian.
 My spare time is spent with my wife and our sneakers.